Zen-ex-is/undercover-game/README.md

    - Number of players (4-12)
    - Number of spies (1-3)
    - Include Mr. White (optional)
-3. Tap "START GAME" to begin
+3. Enter or select player names:
+   - Choose from saved players (with search)
+   - Or manually enter new names
+   - Names are saved automatically for future games
+4. Each player picks a card to reveal their word privately

 ### Game Phase
-1. Each player taps the eye icon to secretly view their word
-2. Players take turns describing their word (without saying it!)
+1. Players take turns describing their word (without saying it!)
-3. Discuss and deduce who has which role
+2. Discuss and deduce who has which role
-4. Use the vote icon to eliminate suspected players
+3. Use the vote icon to eliminate suspected players
-5. If Mr. White survives, they can attempt to guess the civilian word
+4. If Mr. White survives, they can attempt to guess the civilian word

 ### Win Conditions
 - **Civilians win**: Eliminate all Spies and Mr. White